In this scenario, you synchronize a customer's Jira project with your 1st level support team's Jira Service Desk project.

 Now, we have to establish a connection between Project A and Project B.

-- On the New synchronization screen, choose the project you want to sync to (in this case, Project B):
+- On the New synchronization screen, choose the project you want to synchronize to (in this case, Project B):

 - Assign the synchronization a suitable name, and click Send Request.